pomatio/pom-form/README.md

 # POM Form
-An easy way to render form fields.
+An easy way to render form fields in WordPress.

 ## Install
 ```